jch/personal-finance/README.md

 ## Liquidity

-* 12 months of expenses
+* 12 months of expenses in a high interest savings account
 * Budget out large purchases into monthly amounts to save. e.g. car, wedding, vacation

 ## Medical